 \section{Conclusions}

 Ground state OH maser emission at 1665 and 1667~MHz was observed towards IRAS19092 at high angular resolution using MERLIN.
-The OH maser spots are spread over a region of $\sim5''$ corresponding to 22400 AU (or $\sim$ 0.1 pc) at a distance 4.48 kpc.
-We identify one Zeeman pair of OH masers and the splitting of this pair indicates a magnetic field of strength $\sim4.3$ mG.
-The velocity range of the OH maser emission suggests that this source is in a collapsing state and the masers arise from the external shell of the collapsing core.
-With the absence of any sign of disk, outflow or HII region, and the presence of 44-GHz class I methanol masers suggests that this source is in a very early evolutionary stage of star formation.
+Most of the OH maser features are spread over a region of $\sim5''$ corresponding to 22400 AU (or $\sim$ 0.1 pc) at a distance 4.48 kpc.
+We identify three Zeeman pair, indicating a magnetic field strength ranging from $\sim4.2$ to $\sim4.6$ mG.
+The absence of any sign of disk, outflow or HII region, and the presence of 44-GHz class I methanol masers suggests that this source is in a very early evolutionary stage of star formation.
 High angular resolution observations of other tracers in the region are needed to study this SFR in more depth.

-The results of this paper suggest a close association between the OH masers and 44-GHz class I methanol masers in early evolutionary stage.
-The association between the OH masers and the two classes of the methanol masers could be used as a crude evolutionary indicator with the close association between the OH masers and class I indicates an earlier evolutionary state than its association with class II.

 ACKNOWLEDGMENTS